Vienna Synchron Stage: 2013: Acquisition and renovation

 The hall was purchased by the Vienna Symphonic Library in 2013 and developed into a globally unique music production facility in collaboration with the renowned Walters-Storyk Design Group and architects Schneider+Schumacher.
 It was completed in September 2015.
 The heart of the more than 2,000 m² area is the large recording hall, Stage A: with its 540 m², it offers space for an orchestra of up to 130 people.

 The first project was recorded in October 2015 with Grammy Award winning recording and mixing engineer Dennis Sands and composer/orchestrator/conductor, Conrad Pope.
 Shortly after the official opening, Hans Zimmer's Remote Control Productions chose Synchron Stage Vienna to record a whole slate of productions, including music for Inferno, starring Tom Hanks (directed by Ron Howard, music by Hans Zimmer), and the Netflix series The Crown by Peter Morgan (music by Hans Zimmer and Rupert Gregson-Williams).

 In March 2016, the Vienna Symphonic Library business offices moved into the new facility.
-Synchron Stage Vienna 's acoustic design was nominated for 32nd TEC Award at NAMM Show in Anaheim 2017.
+Vienna Synchron Stage's acoustic design was nominated for 32nd TEC Award at NAMM Show in Anaheim 2017.

 Recording facilities

-Synchron Stage Vienna is a recording facility that merges traditional and novel recording technologies and workflows with Vienna Symphonic Library's software innovations.
+Vienna Synchron Stage is a recording facility that merges traditional and novel recording technologies and workflows with Vienna Symphonic Library's software innovations.
 It combines a scoring stage with several studios, isolation booths and office space used by clients and Vienna Symphonic Library's software and sample development business.

 Stage A, the large main hall, accommodates orchestras of up to 130 musicians and is built as a room-in-room construction, with an up to 10-foot gap between walls, ensuring entire sonic isolation from outside noise.
 Additional studios and offices surround the central stage, including Stage B, another recording room, Control Rooms A and B, several lounges, isolation booths ("iso booths"), instrument storage rooms and a score archive.
 The facility offers the ability to route any signal source to any room of the building, including offices, without any latency or loss of audio quality.
 The stages and control rooms can be configured modularly depending on the recording requirements.
 Film composers can record their scores or augment their virtual symphonic cues with a real orchestra.

 The basement comprises storage rooms for pianos and approximately 300 percussion instruments.
 All rooms are connected to the same ventilation system used by the recording stages, so the stored instruments are always pre-acclimated for recording.
 An elevator connects the storage rooms directly with Stage A.

-Since 2021, Synchron Stage Vienna has been an official Dolby Atmos studio and can offer recordings in Auro-3D in addition to stereo and surround.
+Since 2021, Vienna Synchron Stage has been an official Dolby Atmos studio and can offer recordings in Auro-3D in addition to stereo and surround.